Omid Djalili: Other activities

 In 2008, he was an official festival judge for the Noor Iranian Film Festival.
 In June 2010, Djalili appeared in a Meltdown Festival concert given by the Philharmonia Orchestra at London's Queen Elizabeth Hall, performing the part of the narrator in 'Rubaiyat', a tone poem by American classical composer Alan Hovhaness which sets the words of Omar Khayyám to music.

 In February 2022 he shot two pilots of a chat show called Tonight With Omid for the BBC, one version in Persian (for BBC Persian) and another in English.

 In August 2023, Djalili appeared on ITV's Kate Garraway's Life Stories series 22, episode 3.

 As an Iranian Baháʼí, Djalili writes about and supports "the struggle for women's rights in Iran," which he promotes on his website.
-On 2 July 2023, he published an article on The Telegraph denouncing the killing of Baháʼí women by the Iranian state.
+On 2 July 2023, he published an article in The Daily Telegraph denouncing the killing of Baháʼí women by the Iranian state.

 In September 2025, Djalili was announced as a headlining act for Saudi Arabia's Riyadh Comedy Festival.
 The event was characterized by Human Rights Watch as an attempt by the Saudi government to whitewash its human rights abuses.

+On an interview he made on 14 January 2026, Djalili who has been a longtime critic of the Iranian regime, stated "My friend’s brother was killed in Iran this week", while referring to the 2025-2026 Iranian protests, the 2026 Iran massacres and the government’s internet shutdown.
+He also added that the family had to pay $5,000 to release the body and sign a false document stating that the brother was killed by protestors as he was a member of security forces.